 The major highway running north and south in the planning area is U.S. Highway 101 from the Cannon Beach junction to the City of Cannon Beach.
 No major improvements are currently planned.
-The City of Cannon Beach has three highway access points into the City, which has increased efficiency and safety for drivers.
+The City of Cannon Beach is hoping to develop a safer and more efficient north entrance and will be asking the Highway Division to consider a proposal.

 Highway 26 (Sunset Highway) is the major State highway in the area which runs east-west.

 This road provides a connection between the resort communities on the coast of Clatsop County and Portland.
+Major planned improvements to the highway include an elaborate, expensive alteration of the Cannon Beach junction and pavement widening of approximately 10 miles east of the junction.
 There is some concern that in the future the highway will expand to a 4 lane system with very rigid controls on access.
 Access is not a problem at present but could pose problems at various curve sections of the highway.